ShalilDsilva/MvcLotion/Readme.txt

 Created a database context class named MvcContextLotion.cs Registered the database context class in the StartUp.cs file.
-Added the database connection string in appsettings.json
+Added the database connection string in appsettings.json commited to github

+2:37 pm EDT
+Scaffolded the Lotion data using the built in tools of visual studio CRUD files were created in Views folder
+Ran initial migration commands - Add-Migration InitialCreate -context MvcLotionContext
+								 Update-Database -context MvcLotionContext
+App ran with no errors
+Examined the newly created files commited to github